 Both engines respond well to mods, but the B58 has a higher power ceiling

 Nonetheless, the B48 is an impressive turbo inline-4.
-It puts into shame some engines with much higher displacement even on stock form.
+It puts into shame some engines with much higher displacement.
 Similarly, it responds very well to mods and ECU tunes, but the power ceiling is lower.
-A highly modified B48 will be barely more powerful than the B58.

 Both engines respond well to a catless downpipe, and an ECU tune.
-Turbo upgrades are possible for both.
 Other notable mods for the B48 and the B58 include aftermarket intakes and port injection.

-The past 7-8 years have shown that both engines have proved to be reliable.
-The B58 does have a slight edge as long-term data has shown that BMW 6-cylinder engines fare better compared to 4-cylinder engines.
+The past 8 years have demonstrated that both engines are reliable.
+The B58 does have a slight edge as long-term data has shown that BMW 6-cylinder engines fare better long-term than 4-cylinder engines.

 Based on previous BMW engines, the B58 will most likely have fewer issues than the B48